๐Ÿ”Š Capacitor Volume Control Plugin

 VolumeControl.setVolumeLevel({ value: this.previousVolume });

-} else {
+} else if (event.value !== undefined) {

-this.previousVolume = event.level;
+this.previousVolume = event.value;

 }